XPIR-team/XPIR/README.md

 XPIRe allows a user to privately download an element from a database.
 This means that the database server knows that she has sent a database element to the user but does not know which one.
 The scientific term for the underlying protocol is Private Information Retrieval (PIR).
 This library is described and studied in the paper:

-Carlos Aguilar-Melchor, Joris Barrier, Laurent Fousse, Marc-Olivier Killijian, "XPIRe: Private Information Retrieval for Everyone", available on the IACR eprints, http://eprints.iacr.org/XXX.
+Carlos Aguilar-Melchor, Joris Barrier, Laurent Fousse, Marc-Olivier Killijian, "XPIRe: Private Information Retrieval for Everyone", available on the IACR eprints, http://eprints.iacr.org/.

 If you use our library, or a sub-part, such a NFLlib, please cite this paper on your work.

-This project is closely related to another project available at GitHub: NFLlib.
+This project is closely related to another project available (soon?) at GitHub: NFLlib.
 The NTT-based Fast Lattice library, which allows fast cryptographic computations over ideal lattices.
 Adapting this project to a more recent version of NFLlib would provide a performance boost but would be a lot of work so we are not planning to do it immediately.

+*Important Note 1*: For publication issues, a small part of the code is missing.
+From a technical point of view this correspond to the gaussian noise generator for LWE which is replaced by a uniform noise generator until some scientific results are published.
+Replacing our uniform noise generator with our gaussian noise generator does not impact performance in an observable way.

+*Important Note 2*: This software cannot provide reliable privacy without more scrutiny on many details.
+We have tried to provide some resiliance to timing tests, but haven't tested them thoroughly.
+The random seed generation and pseudorandom generation use strong functions but we haven't done a thorough analysis of whether an idiotic fault is present in those critical sections of the code or not.
+No input verification is done by the server or client so many buffer overflows are potentially possible, etc. As is, the software *shows that privacy is possible* but cannot guarantee it for now.

 Installation: